overandor/gptme-agent-template/ARCHITECTURE.md

 ### Task Lifecycle

 0. **Retrieval**
-   - Retrieve context needed to plan the task
+   - Retrieve context needed to plan the task using the search tools described in "Search & Navigation" above
    - Review tasks/all/no-active-task.md if starting fresh

 1. **Creation**